-Time Bandits (1981) IMDb
+Review of Time Bandits (1981)

 Terry Gilliam (director).

 On the verge of sleep, a boy discovers that his suburban bedroom contains a “time portal”, one of many flaws in the fabric of the universe.
-Six dwarves who have been charged with repairing the holes are on the run from Yahweh because they decided to get rich quick instead.
+Six dwarves who have been charged with repairing the holes are on the run from Yahweh because they decided to get rich quick.
 They drag the boy with them into a quest for treasure spanning thousands of years, extending even into the Time of Legends.

-This early film does prefigure much of what follows with its surrealism, black humour and anti-commercial subversiveness.
-The ambivalent ending foreshadows Brazil in particular.
-However, there is a lot of slack and incoherence, and the indictment of Christianity is superficial.
+A child-friendly adventure with both Palin (also co-writer) and Cleese among the supporting actors.
+This early film prefigures much of what Gilliam would be doing in better films, with its surrealism, black humour and anti-commercial subversiveness.
+However, as in the terminal phase of his career, there is a lot of slack and incoherence, and the indictment of Christianity is superficial.